 “But you’re not even athletic!” was the common reaction I got from friends when I said that I’m climbing my first mountain in March.

-I may have been doing yoga for 10 years, but I doubt my utkatasana and ardha chakrasana poses will help me get to the top of Mt.
+I may have been doing yoga for 10 years, but I doubt my ardha chakrasana poses will help me get to the top of Mt.
 Pulag.
 The third highest mountain in the Philippines and the highest peak in Luzon, Mt.
 Pulag reaches 2,922 meters above sea level.
 The borders between the provinces of Benguet, Ifugao, and Nueva Vizcaya meet at the mountain’s peak. (source: Wiki).

 With about five weeks to go before the descent, this non-athletic writer has been busy preparing for Mt.
 Pulag by: